 Let’s kick it off with one of Utah’s most famous destinations: Zion National Park.
 Sure, everyone’s heard of it, but to this day, I can’t think of anywhere I’ve visited in Utah that has topped it.
 In particular, hiking the Narrows is one of the most surreal things I’ve ever done.
-It truly is a one-of-a-kind experience, and should be at the top of anyone’s bucket list.
+That goes for anywhere in the world.
+It truly is a one-of-a-kind experience, and should be at the top of anyone’s Utah bucket list.

 Arches National Park

 Arches National Park is home to an attraction so iconic that Utahns decided to put it on their license plates.
 The three-mile roundtrip hike to Delicate Arch is the most popular hike at Arches, and what a hike it is.
 Make sure to go just before sunset to get peak golden hour basking the red desert landscapes in a golden glow.

 Aside from Delicate Arch, you’ve got plenty of attractions at Arches.
 Devil’s Garden is one of my favorite hikes in Utah, boasting several arches and stunning geological formations.
 The deeper you go, the fewer people you’ll run into.
 Park Avenue, The Windows, and Fiery Furnace are some other can’t-miss attractions of Arches National Park.
 Just driving through Arches National Park alone is enough to make you feel like you’re on another planet.